Educational Requirements

 Pros

-- High earning potential through commissions and bonuses.
+- High earning potential through commissions.

-- Opportunity to work with cutting-edge technology.
+- Opportunity to blend technical expertise with sales.

-- Intellectual stimulation from solving technical problems.
+- Intellectual stimulation from understanding complex products.

-- Career advancement opportunities into management roles.
+- Career growth into management roles.

 - Making a direct impact on company revenue.